aqaPayam/NakhBot/docs/domain/07-open-decisions.md

 * Paid flows appear contextually when the user attempts a paid action.

 ## 2. Signup and Profile Decisions

+### Birth year calendar and age calculation

+Status: Closed

+Decision:

+* Users enter Gregorian birth year only.
+* Exact birth date is not collected.
+* Displayed age is approximate.
+* Age is derived from Gregorian birth year and must not be stored as a separate source-of-truth field.

+### Interest ownership

+Status: Closed

+Decision:

+* Interests belong to the dating profile, not directly to the user.
+* Profile interests are modeled through `ProfileInterest`.
+* A complete profile must have at least 5 interests.
+* A profile can have at most 20 interests.

 ### Name max length